Question: Which would you rather have — more organic traffic or better rankings?

 - How to go about finding and getting those “perfect links”

-- The right way to create epic content that’ll help you build relationships with the leaders in your industry
+- The right way to create epic search term content that’ll help you build relationships with the leaders in your industry

 - How to identify and approach the authority sites you can get links from in just a few minutes